-Join Simon Allardice for an in-depth discussion in this video General monitoring tools, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video General monitoring tools, part of Programming Foundations: Code Efficiency.

 When the application you want to measure is…running directly on your Mac or PC operating system.…As opposed to running on some remote server somewhere else.…The first apps we'll find useful are built into the operating system.…Programs you almost certainly know, even if you don't use them all that often.…Or if you use them for different reasons.…So there's Activity Monitor on the Mac, and Task Manager on a PC.…At least can do more than just allow us to quit a program that's hanging.…They're both very similar in scope, showing…an overview of the currently running processes…on a machine and allowing us to get a little bit more information about them.…

 Now, we're not going to use either of these…for any kind of detailed diagnostics, but they are…good for a quick scan and, importantly, they're something…we can bring up in just a few seconds.…To rule out the idea that there isn't something more serious going on.…And the first thing we'll work for with any…of them is an indication that there's not just…an inefficiency problem here but a real bug.,…